MonticelliRomain/game-Csharp/README.md

 ## Installation (if applicable)

-To install it you just need somehting which can runs C# then just clone the repository and run the solution.
+To install it you just need something which can runs C# then just clone the repository and run the solution.

 * * *